OpenNMT/Tokenizer/README.md

 This project implements a generic and customizable text tokenization based on the original OpenNMT tokenization tools.
 It features:

 * Fast and generic text tokenization with minimal dependencies
-* Support for BPE or SentencePiece models
+* Support for BPE and SentencePiece models
-* Efficient learner mode for learning subword models
+* Efficient training mode for learning subword models
 * Customizable reversible tokenization: marking joints or spaces, with special characters or tokens
 * Advanced text segmentation options: case change, alphabet change, etc.
 * Protected sequences against tokenization with the special characters "｟" and "｠"